Langchain Authorizer Integration

 To classify the prompt:

-2) Set up your language model for prompt classification and response generation.
+2) Set up your language model for prompt classification:

 from langchain_community.llms import Ollama